 Defense with a Knife: Civilian Concerns

-If you’re reading this article, the chances are good you are not a military Special Forces operator, a cold-blooded assassin, or a hardened con serving time for attempted murder in prison.
+If you’re reading this article, the chances are good you are not a military Special Forces operator, a cold-blooded assassin, or a hardened con serving time in prison.

 That’s good, that means you’re in the right place since you won’t be using the majority of the techniques that those folks might.
 If you are a civilian who carries a knife incidentally or purposefully for self-defense, your priorities are different from those professionals, legitimate or not, above.